Towards Weakly Supervised Text-to-Audio Grounding: Introduction

-Furthermore, the training / test mismatch in sentence-level WSTAG exhibits a hindrance to the performance.
-The two pooling steps in $g$ are employed to bridge two natural levels of mismatch: clip / frame in audio and sentence / phrase in text.
-In this paper we attempt to narrow down the mismatch to one level by eliminating the sentence / phrase mismatch.
+Furthermore, the training/test mismatch in sentence-level WSTAG hinders performance.
+The two pooling steps in $g$ are employed to bridge two natural levels of mismatch: clip/frame in audio and sentence/phrase in text.
+In this paper, we attempt to narrow down the mismatch to one level by eliminating the sentence/phrase mismatch.
 The phrase-level audio-phrase correspondence is used as $\mathbf{y}$. $g$ includes only audio pooling.
 We refer to this paradigm as \textbf{\textit{phrase-level}} WSTAG.
-In phrase-level WSTAG, $\mathbf{y}$ is 1 for positive audio-phrase pairs while 0 for negative ones. ``Positive / negative'' indicates the sound event described by the phrase is present / absent in the audio clip.
-To further improve phrase-level WSTAG, we propose two techniques: 1) advanced negative sampling strategies, including similarity-based and clustering-based, so that the accuracy of $\mathbf{y}$ is enhanced; 2) self-supervision, where a pre-trained WSTAG model is utilized to refine $\mathbf{y}$ and provide pseudo labels for $\mathrm{s}_\mathrm{fp}$.
-The proposed phrase-level WSTAG along with the two techniques bring significant improvement over the sentence-level WSTAG baseline.
+In phrase-level WSTAG, $\mathbf{y}$ is 1 for positive audio-phrase pairs while 0 for negative ones. ``Positive/negative'' indicates the sound event described by the phrase is present/absent in the audio clip.
+To further improve phrase-level WSTAG, we propose two techniques: 1) advanced negative sampling strategies, including similarity-based and clustering-based, to enhance the accuracy of $\mathbf{y}$; 2) self-supervision, where a pre-trained WSTAG model is utilized to refine $\mathbf{y}$ and provide pseudo labels for $\mathrm{s}_\mathrm{fp}$.
+The proposed phrase-level WSTAG, along with the two techniques, brings significant improvement over the sentence-level WSTAG baseline.

-In our previous work~\cite{xu2023investigating}, we analyze the influence of several pooling strategies in sentence-level WSTAG where text pooling is used in both training and inference.
+In the conference version~\cite{xu2023investigating}, we analyze the influence of several pooling strategies in sentence-level WSTAG where text pooling is used in both training and inference.
 This paper uses a simplified sentence-level framework where text pooling is not needed during inference and compares the effects of pooling strategies in the new framework.
-Besides, we extend our work in the following aspects: (1) we propose phrase-level WSTAG approaches to narrow down the training / test mismatch, achieving superior WSTAG performance; (2) we propose two techniques, advanced sampling strategies and self-supervision, to improve phrase-level WSTAG; (3) we extensively analyze the influence of several components on phrase-level WSTAG performance.
+Additionally, we extend our work to a new phrase-level WSTAG framework with advanced techniques and analysis.
+Our contributions are summarized as follows: \begin{itemize} \item We comprehensively analyze the unique challenge faced in WSTAG: the granularity discrepancy in cross-modal alignment between training and test, and improve WSTAG performance accordingly. \item Based on the analysis, we improve sentence-level WSTAG to phrase-level WSTAG to narrow down the training/test discrepancy from the textual modality. \item We propose two techniques to improve phrase-level WSTAG, where advanced sampling strategies provide more accurate weak labels and self-supervision further narrows down the discrepancy from the audio modality. \item Experiments show our model achieves state-of-the-art (SOTA) WSTAG performance, with comparable performance to SSTAG methods, and generalizes well to SED datasets. \end{itemize}